Your current location is:{Current column} >>Text

 IntroductionAccording to two individuals familiar with the matter, U.S. prosecutors have recommended that senior ...

-According to two individuals familiar with the matter,Open a foreign exchange account process U.S. prosecutors have recommended that senior officials of the Justice Department pursue criminal charges against Boeing, alleging that the aircraft manufacturer violated a settlement agreement related to two fatal crashes.
+According to two individuals familiar with the matter,What software do you use for foreign exchange trading?
+U.S. prosecutors have recommended that senior officials of the Justice Department pursue criminal charges against Boeing, alleging that the aircraft manufacturer violated a settlement agreement related to two fatal crashes.

 The Justice Department must decide whether to prosecute Boeing by July 7.
 The prosecutors' recommendation had not been previously reported.